ungaunga/ihris-documentation/docs/web-service/web-service-pr-ws-7.rst

      }
 }
  |error=*HTTP 500 - Server Error - If the server encountered an error.

-* HTTP 400 - Bad Request - If the parameters are malformed.
+*HTTP 400 - Bad Request - If the parameters are malformed.
  |notes=Need to good way for limiting response length.
-See **A collection: the list of bugs** in the `Launchpad API <https://help.launchpad.net/API/Hacking>`_
+See '''A collection: the list of bugs''' in the [https://help.launchpad.net/API/Hacking Launchpad API]
  |resources=[[Use Case:PR-WS-7]]
 }}